The Martinborough Fair

 - Food/Drink (for consumption on site) - This is for any food that is processed in your stall and/or provided to be consumed at the fair.

-- Food/Drink (Other) - This is intended to be for any food that is pre-packaged and is intended to be taken away and consumed (notwithstanding the fact that people can open a packet and dig in anyway)
+- Food/Drink (Other) - This is intended to be for any food that is pre-packaged and is intended to be taken away and consumed off-site.

-Registered food businesses will be required to provide a copy of their food business registration certificate, and to send in an updated version if the current one expires before March.
+Registered food businesses will be required to provide a copy of their food business registration certificate, and to send in an updated version if the current one expires before the March Fair Date.

 Here are a couple of links to Council advice on food handling and food safety.